Federal judge who pushed rights of prisoners, gays retiring

-SAN FRANCISCO (AP) — A federal judge who was a vanguard on gay rights and pushed police reforms and health care for prisoners is retiring.
+SAN FRANCISCO (AP) — A federal judge who lost his job as a Justice Department attorney after loaning his car to the Rev. Martin Luther King Jr. and then pushed for gay rights, police reform and health care for prisoners during his time on the bench is retiring.

-U.S. District Court Judge Thelton Henderson in 1962 became the first African-American attorney in the U.S. Justice Department’s civil rights division — a position that brought him close to the Rev. Martin Luther King Jr. and other civil rights leaders.
-He resigned the position amid controversy for loaning his car to King.
+More than five decades ago, Thelton Henderson became the first African-American attorney in the U.S. Justice Department’s civil rights division — a position that brought him close to King and other civil rights leaders.

+Henderson later went into private practice and served as a dean at Stanford Law School before President Jimmy Carter appointed him to the federal bench in 1980.
+He will retire in August.

-Henderson said Tuesday he knows there will be more civil rights battles under the Trump administration, but it’s time for him to move on.
-The 83-year-old Henderson is suffering from an autoimmune disease that has weakened his muscles and said he’s found it more difficult over the years to get to and from court.
+Henderson said Tuesday he anticipates more civil rights battles under the administration of President-elect Donald Trump, but it’s time for him to move on and travel with his wife.

 Most Read Stories

-Note: This story has been corrected to reflect the correct first name of a former judge as “Vaughn.”